tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 _player_3d.camera_pivot.set_user_rotation_control(false, camera_angle)
 ```

-You can of course play around with the angle in the **Inspector** of the `Sprite3D` but our testing 2D platforming section looks fine with `Vector3.ZERO`.
+You can, of course, play around with the angle in the **Inspector** of the `Sprite3D`, but our testing 2D platforming section looks fine with `Vector3.ZERO`.

-Playing the game now and touching the `Area3D`, you should be transported into the 2D world and the camera should behave correctly.
+Playing the game now and touching the `Area3D`, you should be transported into the 2D world, and the camera should behave correctly.